 Comprehensive loss is defined as a change in equity during a period from transactions and other events and circumstances from non-owner sources.
-For the year ended December 31, 2021, comprehensive loss consists of foreign currency translation adjustments, and unrealized loss on available-for-sale securities net of tax.
-For the year ended December 31, 2020, comprehensive loss consists of foreign currency translation adjustments.
+For the year ended December 31, 2022, comprehensive loss consists of foreign currency translation adjustments, and unrealized loss on available-for-sale securities net of tax.
+For the year ended December 31, 2021, comprehensive loss consists of foreign currency translation adjustments and unrealized loss on available-for-sale securities and unrealized loss on available-for-sale securities.